alukosdev/ccsp/reference/acronyms.md

 # Acronyms, Abbreviations, and Initialisms

 !!!
 Please note that not all acronyms, abbreviations, and initialisms referenced below exist in the glossary with a simple definition.
 Some acronyms, abbreviations, and initialisms describe concepts, laws, standards, or guidance that require more thoughtful explanation and may exist in their own respective page or pages.
-Please use the search feature to locate these terms.
+Please use the search feature to research these terms.
 !!!

 | Acronym, Abbreviation, or Initialism | Glossary Term | { class="compact" }